 \section{CONCLUSIONS}

 In this work, we have developed a new method based on interferometric tools to measure the work probability distribution and the thermodynamic irreversibility of a generic driving process acting on a quantum system.
 The method utilizes the intereference between two paths, one along which the system is driven out of thermal equilibrium in the forward, and one where it is driven in the time-reversal process.
 We demonstrated that inserting the energy eigenstates of the initial and final Hamiltonians of the system in the two paths of the interferometer and measuring the fringe visibility enable us to directly reconstruct the work distribution and the average dissipative work.
 The latter is known to be equal to a production of positive average entropy, and it is a measure of the thermodynamic irreversibility.
-In the case of limited experimental control, when only the thermal states of the initial and final Hamiltonians of the system can be prepared, our method provides useful upper bounds on the average dissipative work.
-The scheme involves no entangling operations with external auxiliary systems and no energy measurements, and thus offers an accessible and versatile playground for studying the thermodynamics of quantum processes.